ricardofantin/octave/README.md

 Working on:

 * multithresh/ .
-Submited, but need a major review. https://savannah.gnu.org/patch/?9602 .
+Submitted, but need a major review. [patch](https://savannah.gnu.org/patch/?9602) .
 * corner/ function.
 Main function corner.m and have two papers: Harris.pdf and ShiTomasi.pdf
-* structural element diamond shape decomposition.
+* <del>structural element diamond shape decomposition</del> <ins>octave does not benefits from this decomposition</ins>.
 Using file get\_diamond\_template.m mainly.
-Other files are: testSpeed.m, template-diamond.pdf and the imglib2-algorithm package ([https://github.com/tinevez/imglib2-algorithm])
+Other files are: testSpeed.m, template-diamond.pdf and the imglib2-algorithm package [https://github.com/tinevez/imglib2-algorithm](https://github.com/tinevez/imglib2-algorithm)
-* angl2str
+* angl2str .
+Submitted, but was already in upcoming mapping 1.4.1.
+My version is entire compatible with Mablab. [patch](https://savannah.gnu.org/patch/?9953).
-* str2angle
+* <del>str2angle</del> submitted in 1.4.1, but revision and test was asked.

 Accepted: